kabilselvam/gp-lab-manual/exno 4.md

 ![image](https://github.com/user-attachments/assets/4ffffb5e-0a42-44ca-ab26-d18cca1b782c)

 ## Result:
-To Attach Rifle with character mesh and implementation bullet spawn from Rifle is implemented successfully
+To Attach Rifle with character mesh and implementation bullet spawn from Rifle is implemented successfully.